-So intoned the announcer as Affleck and Damon, so boyish-looking at 25 and 27 in their plain tuxedos that they may as well have been 14, headed to the stage in 1998 to accept their Oscars for Best Original Screenplay, the film they decided to write together to give themselves the sort of material that interested them having worked out to the tune of nine Academy Award nominations, including Best Picture.
+So intoned the announcer at the 1998 Oscars as the boisterous pair, still looking like a couple of kids from the neighborhood at 25 and 27, headed to the stage to accept their win for Best Original Screenplay for Good Will Hunting—the film they decided to write together in between auditions to give themselves the sort of material that interested them as actors.

-"I think we're pretty similar," Affleck told ABC News in 2017, asked how he and Damon had changed since the 1980s.
+"I think we're pretty similar," Affleck told ABC News in 2017.
 "People treat us differently than they used to and respond differently, 'cause they've seen us in movies and in the public sphere.
 But, I think about Matt and I growing up together and the time we spent together, and the time we spend together now, it's like...
-I don't think we've changed that much.
+I don't think we've changed that much."

-"Last night he just emailed me and was like, 'Come over and watch Monday Night Football,' and I was like [miming messaging back] 'I'm in New York, I can't come by.'
+"Last night he just emailed me and was like, 'Come over and watch Monday Night Football,'" Affleck shared, "and I was like [miming messaging back], 'I'm in New York, I can't come by.'
 But, you know, we still have that 'you want to come over to my house' kind of thing, which is a great thing, to have a friendship like that to carry you through the strange process of fame and making movies, and all that."

-And it all started in Cambridge, where Ben (who was born in Berkeley, Calif.) moved with mom Chris and dad Tim (who divorced when Ben was 11 and brother Casey Affleck was 8), and Damon, a native son, lived with parents Kent and Nancy and his older brother Kyle.
+Affleck was born in Berkeley, Calif., before mom Chris and dad Tim (who divorced in the early '80s) moved him back East, where younger brother Casey Affleck was born in 1975.
+Damon, a native son of the Bay State, lived with parents Kent and Nancy and older brother Kyle.

 "My mother is a professor of early childhood development, and she knew Ben's mother—who's a teacher of little kids—and sought her out after we moved back to Cambridge," Damon told Interview magazine in 1997, quipping, "so I was pretty much forced into hanging out with Ben."

-They bonded over baseball and, eventually, acting—which Affleck started doing professionally as a kid and for a long time had no one to talk about it outside of his family (Casey also having been bit by the performance bug early on).
-But his neighborhood buddy and classmate at Cambridge Rindge and Latin High School showed an interest.
+They bonded over baseball and, eventually, acting—which Affleck started doing professionally as a kid and initially didn't have anyone to talk to about it outside of his family until his buddy took an interest.

 Affleck continued, "When we were teenagers, like Matt was 16 and I was 14, we'd go together down to New York City [to audition].
 We'd take the train.
 Or sometimes we'd even take the airplane, back when there was the Eastern Shuttle or People's Express.
 It cost like $20 to fly and you could smoke on the plane.
 We were smoking like idiots because we thought we were really supposed to be grown up.
 It was pitiful."